jwarz/quarto_journal_template/README.md

 This repo is just for testing purposes

-* Test: staticrypt _site/index.html -p MY_LONG_PASSWORD -o index.html -d "./"
+* Test: workflow in each branch